87th Infantry Regiment "Friuli": Cold War

 On 15 October 1945 the Combat Group "Friuli" was renamed Infantry Division "Friuli".
 In 1946 the division moved to South Tyrol and the 87th Infantry Regiment "Friuli" was based in Bolzano.
 Already in 1947 the regiment moved from Bolzano to Bologna and in 1949 to Livorno in Tuscany.
 The same year the Friuli division moved to Florence, where it was augmented with the 78th Infantry Regiment "Lupi di Toscana".
 On 1 September 1950 the 87th Infantry Regiment "Friuli" ceded its II Battalion to the 82nd Infantry Regiment "Torino", which was reformed on that date in the city of Forlì.
 On 30 November 1958 the 87th Infantry Regiment "Friuli" and 88th Infantry Regiment "Friuli" were disbanded.
 Their remaining personnel was merged into two battalions, which were then assigned to the 78th Infantry Regiment "Lupi di Toscana" as II Battalion and III Battalion.
 On 15 April 1960 the Infantry Division "Friuli" was reduced to Infantry Brigade "Friuli" with the 78th Infantry Regiment "Lupi di Toscana" as the brigade's only infantry regiment.

 During the 1975 army reform the Italian Army disbanded the regimental level and newly independent battalions were granted for the first time their own flags.
-On 22 September 1975 the 78th Infantry Regiment "Lupi di Toscana" was disbanded and the next day the regiment's II Battalion in Pistoia was renamed 87th Motorized Infantry Battalion "Senio" and assigned the flag and traditions of the 87th Infantry Regiment "Friuli".
+On 22 September 1975 the 78th Infantry Regiment "Lupi di Toscana" was disbanded and the next day the regiment's II Battalion in Pistoia was renamed 87th Motorized Infantry Battalion "Senio".
+To avoid confusion with support units of the Motorized Brigade "Friuli" the battalion's name was changed from "Friuli" to "Senio", the river, where the regiment had distinguished itself in February 1945.
 The battalion was assigned to the Motorized Brigade "Friuli" and consisted of a command, a command and services company, three motorized companies, and a heavy mortar company with towed with 120mm Mod.
 63 mortars.
+At the time the battalion fielded 844 men (41 officers, 94 non-commissioned officers, and 709 soldiers).
+On 12 November 1976 the President of the Italian Republic Giovanni Leone assigned with decree 846 the flag and traditions of the 87th Infantry Regiment "Friuli" to the battalion.

 With the end of the Cold War the Italian Army began to draw down its forces and on 31 January 1991 the 87th Motorized Infantry Battalion "Senio" was disbanded and on 6 March 1991 the flag of the 87th Infantry Regiment "Friuli" was transferred to the Shrine of the Flags in the Vittoriano in Rome.

-2022 Reactivation
+Reactivation

-On 4 October 2022 the name, flag and traditions of the 87th Infantry Regiment "Friuli" were assigned to the Command and Tactical Supports Unit "Friuli" of the Airmobile Brigade "Friuli", which on that date was renamed 87th Command and Tactical Supports Unit "Friuli".
+On 1 October 2022, the name, flag and traditions of the 87th Infantry Regiment "Friuli" were assigned to the Command and Tactical Supports Unit "Friuli" of the Airmobile Brigade "Friuli".
+On the same day the unit was renamed 87th Command and Tactical Supports Unit "Friuli".

+Organization

-As of 2023 the unit is organized as follows:
+As of 2024 the 87th Command and Tactical Supports Unit "Friuli" is organized as follows: